Traditional Japanese skills carried on for future generations.

 |Health and Safety Measures||

 Suzuka Forest Garden locates far from major railway stations.
-If you take a taxi at the stations, it is recommended that you reserve a taxi beforehand.
+If you travel by train, please consider using a taxi or shuttle bus to the garden.

-In 2022, Mie Kotsu Company provided paid shuttle bus service between JR Yokkaichi Station and the Garden via Kintetsu Yokkaichi Station only for a limited period.
-For further information, please see the leaflet below.
+Mie Kotsu Company provides paid shuttle bus service between JR Yokkaichi Station and the Garden via Kintetsu Yokkaichi Station from March 1st to 19th.